spacetimeengineer/mupy/README.md

 Obviously only certain system-codes will be valid for for input.
 A simple example can be expressed by the following operation.

+### A simple example
+The CUBX0006 family was created for basic cubic stuctures ( there is only one CUBX0006 type : 'BLK' which stands for 'block' ) ; all 90 degree angles.
+It is one of the simplest.
+Here this code will generate a CUBX0006 rendering

     μ:# CUBX0006-BLK-L1000W200H15